Alpakinator/wt-aircraft-performance-calculator/README.md

 ### Known issues - contribution appreciated:
-P-63 A-10, A-5 and C5 engine power graphs don't match ingame engine power very well.
-These 3 are calculated in a unique way; engine power above critical altitude doesn't drop proportionally to air pressure drop (concave), but in a convex way, and that's difficult to model. (look for `ConstRPM_bends_above_crit_alt` function in `plane_power_calculator`, it's made to distinguish these 2).
+1. P-63 A-10, A-5 and C5 engine power graphs don't match ingame engine power very well.
+These 3 are calculated in a unique way; engine power above critical altitude doesn't drop proportionally to air pressure drop (concave), but in a convex way, and that's difficult to model. (look for `ConstRPM_bends_above_crit_alt` function in `plane_power_calculator`, it's made to distinguish them).

-Tu-1 power is almost precise but also not exact.
+2. Tu-1 power is almost precise but also not exact.

+3. Planes with constant pitch propeller have differnt RPMs at different speeds, and these scripts don't account for that.
+As a result, at low speeds those planes have more power on the graphs than in game.
+To resolve that propeller torque needs to be calculated and prop governor simulated.

 ### Future additions - contribution appreciated:
 <ol>